Skip to main content

 Can you leave cherub statues outside all year round?

 Reconstituted stone cherubs can stay outside all year in the UK.
-They are designed for permanent outdoor display and develop an attractive natural patina over time.
-Raise the base off wet soil with pot feet or a slab to prevent moisture pooling.
+They are built for permanent outdoor display and pick up an attractive natural patina over time.
+Raise the base off wet soil with pot feet or a slab to keep moisture away.
 Cover delicate pieces with fleece during extreme cold below -15°C.

 What is the difference between a cherub and an angel garden statue?

-Cherubs are depicted as winged infants or toddlers, typically shown sleeping, playing or praying.
-Angels are adult figures, usually standing, with larger wings and flowing robes.
-Cherubs suit cottage and romantic gardens, while angels carry stronger religious symbolism and suit memorial or formal settings.
+Cherubs are shown as winged infants or toddlers, usually sleeping, playing or praying.
+Angels are adult figures, generally standing, with larger wings and flowing robes.
+Cherubs suit cottage and romantic gardens.
+Angels carry stronger religious symbolism and suit memorial or formal settings.

 How do you clean a stone cherub ornament?